 🧠 What Is Oxidation Rate, Really?

-In simple terms, oxidation rate describes how efficiently your body converts food into usable energy.
+In simple terms, your oxidation rate describes how efficiently your body converts food into usable energy.

-It’s the metabolic speed that powers every cell — and it depends on your thyroid, adrenals, and the balance of key minerals like calcium, magnesium, sodium, and potassium.
+Think of it as the metabolic speed that powers every cell — influenced by your thyroid, adrenal glands, and the balance of key minerals like calcium, magnesium, sodium, and potassium.

 - Fast oxidation: Ca/K < 4 and Na/Mg > 4.17